MapNeRF: Incorporating Map Priors into Neural Radiance Fields for Driving View Simulation: Experiments

 \subsection{Baselines}

 Mip-NeRF 360~\cite{barron2022mip} achieves impressive performance on unbounded real-world scenes.
 However, its training and testing speeds are relatively slower when compared to neural graphic primitive (NGP)-based methods~\cite{muller2022instant}.
 In our paper, we choose a recently proposed method -- Nerfacto~\cite{tancik2023nerfstudio} as our baseline, which combines Mip-NeRF 360's strengths and the advantages of Instant-NGP.
-For the fairness, we opted to disable camera pose optimization and appearance embedding when presenting the evaluation metrics, as these could potentially impact computational results (optimized poses have no groundtruth images to evaluate).
+For fairness, we opted to disable camera pose optimization and appearance embedding when presenting the evaluation metrics, as these could potentially impact computational results (optimized poses have no ground-truth images to evaluate).
 For simplicity, we refer to our utilized baseline method as ``NeRF-base".
-We implement our method by PyTorch, and run all experiments on a single NVIDIA Tesla V100 GPU.
+We run all experiments on a single NVIDIA Tesla V100 GPU.
 The initial learning rate is $2e^{-3}$ and decays to $1\times 10^{-4}$ for $30,000$ iterations in all experiments.